Independent Agricultural Tourism Website.

 Tarragona survived wars and battles of all kinds during sXVII and sXVIII, epidemics and pirate attacks.
 Definitively we cannot put the long history of Tarragona in less than 100 words, but it just takes a visit to live it through its traditions and beautifully preserved architecture to magically transport ourselves back in time...

-Originated by colonization of monks and sisters followers of St. Benedict's doctrine, monasteries like Santes Creus (shown in this page), along with Poblet and Vallbona, are a collection of incredibly well preserved monasteries built between 1100and 1200's.
+Originated by the colonization of monks and sisters followers of St. Benedict's doctrine, monasteries like Santes Creus (shown in this page), along with Poblet and Vallbona, are a collection of incredibly well preserved monasteries built between 1100 and 1200's.

-If you are driving in the area, we suggest you go and visit and be amazed by these architectural jewells, enjoy the scenery of the rural roads and have a taste of their produce in the meantime.
+If you are driving in the area, we suggest you visit them to be amazed by these architectural jewells, enjoy the scenery of the rural roads and have a taste of their produce in the meantime.

 We recommend you spend half a day in any of these locations.